Fantastic4Project3308/PetRescue/WebsiteDesign/MockUp/PAGE_TESTING.md

 * Team created text

 ### Link destination for the page
-* Company logo and banner
+* Company logo and banner:
 When a user clicks on this banner on any page, it will link back to the homepage.

 ### List of tests for verifying the rendering of the page
-* Company logo and banner
+* Company logo and banner:
 Clicking on the logo should return the user to the home page.

-* Text
+* Text:
 Ensure text is rendered on page.

 _______________________________________________________________________
 # Demo on how pages will link together
 ### Click on cat or dog button on homepage
 When a user clicks on the cat button on the homepage, the user will be directed to the available cat page.
 On this page the user will filter the data for available cats.
-A user can then click on the desired cat photo which will route user's to the cat's profile page.
+A user can then click on the desired cat photo which will route the user to the cat's profile page.
 If a user is interested in adopting the cat, then the user can click on the Adopt Now button.
-From here, the user is routed to the adoption form page where the user will need to fill out the form.
+From here, the user is routed to the adoption form page where the user can fill out the form.

 <figure width=100%>
 <img src="ClickOnCatButton.pdf" alt="ClickOnCatButton" WIDTH=50%/></figure>